ConnorDonegan/geostan/README.md

 ### Overview

-The **geostan** package provides a user-friendly interface to Bayesian models for areal data and is designed for accessibility and promotion of sound spatial analysis workflows.
-The package is functional but still under development and will be released to CRAN later this year.
+The **geostan** package provides a user-friendly interface to Bayesian models for areal data.
+It is designed for accessibility and promotion of sound spatial analysis workflows.
+The package is still under development and will be released to CRAN later this year.

 All of the models are fit using the [Stan](https://mc-stan.org/) probabilistic programming language and the syntax draws heavily from the